Learn About Hepatocerebral Degeneration

 This condition may occur in any case of acquired liver failure, including severe hepatitis.

 Liver damage can lead to the buildup of ammonia and other toxic materials in the body.
 This happens when the liver doesn't work properly.
 It does not break down and eliminate these chemicals.
-The toxic materials can damage brain tissue.
+The toxic materials can build up in the brain and damage brain tissue.
+However, ammonia may not be the cause of hepatocellular degeneration.

 Specific areas of the brain, such as the basal ganglia, are more likely to be injured from liver failure.
-The basal ganglia help control movement.
+The basal ganglia help control bodily movement.
 This condition is the "non-Wilsonian" type.
-This means that the liver damage is not caused by copper deposits in the liver.
-This is a key feature of Wilson disease.
+This means that the liver damage is not caused by Wilson disease, which leads to copper deposits in the liver.
+Damage to the basal ganglia can cause symptoms similar to Parkinson disease.

 What are the symptoms of Hepatocerebral Degeneration?